If you're considering booking with us, or just want more information, we're happy to answer all your questions and get you set up.

 It's also worthy to note that 99% of onsens in Japan are split by gender, with a few offering mixed pools, but these are few and far between.
 If you're hoping to bathe with your whole family or mixed-gender group, be sure to check if the onsen you're heading to has a mixed option or private onsens that can be rented for an extra charge.
 If you're fine with splitting up for a little while, head through the curtain of your corresponding entrance (blue for men 男 and red for women 女) to undress and shower, then it's time to relax!
 If you're ever unsure of which entrance is yours, check with the staff as sometimes they can switch baths to different genders throughout the day so everyone can enjoy all the pools.
 Also be sure to arrange a meeting time and place somewhere in the building if you're visiting with friends or family of different genders so no one is left waiting!

 If you do get the chance to visit a mixed onsen, make sure you read signs and listen to staff in case there are any particular rules associated with that onsen.
-Almost all of the time either women or both genders will be required to cover up with a towel or purchasable cotton dress or shorts in the onsen so everyone can be comfortable - this would be the only time fabric would be allowed in the baths.
+Almost all of the time either women or both genders will be required to cover up with a towel or purchasable cotton dress (as seen above) or shorts in the onsen so everyone can be comfortable - this would be the only time fabric would be allowed in the baths.
 Ensure you're aware of what the cover up requirements are so you don't make any serious faux-pas.

 In general if there is a mixed onsen near you we would recommend visiting, it can be a great opportunity to experience authentic Japanese culture with loved ones and they are usually quite social and relaxed which makes it more fun!